lucasvalenca1/lucasvalenca1/README.md

 I am a passionate software developer specialising in e-commerce and website development.
 Over the past two years (2021-2023), I have been actively involved in creating digital solutions, and in 2024, I am eager to enhance my skills even further.

+Hand with Fingers Splayed Light Skin Tone Hello!
+I am a FullStack Developer and Graduate in codecademy using handsone projects...
+Brain My current goal is become a Software Architect.
+Man Technologist Light Skin Tone My main stack is Html, CSS, Javascript, PHP NodeJs with React.
+Boy Light Skin Tone I always try to be a polite and respectful person, and I love interacting with new people and sharing my story.
+Left Speech Bubble I'm a Tech Instructor at Smart8cademy platform.

 ## 🔧 Skills

 - **Languages:** HTML, CSS, JavaScript, Python, SQL